hop931/tech-portfolio/docs/projects.md

 ## Current Projects

-Common Activity Code (CAC): This project uses internal charging data as well as various project details to create relevant charguing codes and predict how much a the future project is going to cost.
-This is especially important in that it help back government proposals be backed by data.
+Common Activity Code (CAC): This project uses internal charging data as well as various project details to create relevant charging codes and predict how much a future project is going to cost.
+This is especially important in  helping government proposals be backed by data.
 As a software engineer, I developed the software baseline (front-end and back-end) from the prototype state to full-fedged applciation used by over 200 people.
 I have lead new feature discussions (ex.
 System Association and Character Encoding working sessions) and, present various demos to customers with every version release.

 ## Internships